 Next, I mounted my camera on top of it.
 My trusty and yet nostalgic in its feel, the Nikon Df with a Zeiss 135mm lens.
 No filters or any kind.
 Not even a clear filter or UV.

 For the first photograph series, I used Manual Mode (Obsession with Manual Mode), ISO 100, 1/250 sec shutter speed, f/8 aperture.
 Though I could have used the camera hand-held with that shutter speed, I prefer the stability of the tripod.
 Using a tripod also ensures that all my shots are lined perfectly to be stitched.
 For panoramas, I always go from left to right, with every shot covering at least 1/3 view of the preceding shot.
 After clicking the first shot, I moved the center-post itself towards the right.
-I had kept it slightly loose and all the way down before the first shot.
+No need to fiddle with the tripod-head settings.
+I had kept the center-post slightly loose and all the way down, before the first shot.
 So, instead of fiddling around with the ball-head, I could simply turn the whole ball-head with the camera attached all around laterally.
 After clicking 6 shots, my first set was ready.

 (This is cropped and down-sampled version of the first panorama.
 Full resolution image under CC 4.0 License – Evening Panorama 1)

 The setting sun does wonders.
 Yellow light on the snow-peaks which was slowly turning to orange and pink!
 The grandeur of the view can’t be justified by any photographs.

 It was starting to get chilling.
 Icy winds were blowing.
 A friend of mine lit a bonfire just a few meters in front of me and my camera.
 A truly concerned soul who totally spoiled the clarity with the rising smoke.
 I could do nothing but just thank him for his gesture.
 Leaving my camera there, I went to him and we shared a cup of hot coffee.
-Somehow, lately, whenever I end up having coffee, the photography seems to end for the day.
+Somehow, lately, whenever I end up having coffee, photography seems to end for the day.
 Today, I was not going to let this happen.

 … and the second series of shots clicked